surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.11.3-dev.2 =
+= 6.11.3-b.1 =

-(2019/11/13) The Premium features of three add-ons have been merged into their Standard versions.
+(2019/11/14) Added a referer value when fetching video information from the Vimeo API for non-public videos.
+The Premium features of three add-ons have been merged into their Standard versions.

 = 6.11.2 =